Finite $3$-connected homogeneous graphs: Proof of Theorem

 The class of 2-arc-transitive graphs is closed under taking normal quotient by \cite{Praeger1993}.
 In this section we prove that the class of 3-CH graphs is closed under taking normal quotient, which proves Theorem~\ref{normal quotient}.
+We first prove the following lemma.

 \begin{lemma} Let $\Ga=(V,E)$ be a connected $(G,3)$-CH graph which is not a complete multipartite graph.
 Let $N\lhd G$ have at least three orbits on $V$.
-Then \begin{itemize} \item[{\rm (i)}] $N$ is semiregular on $V$, and
+Then \begin{itemize} \item[{\rm (i)}] $\G$ is a normal cover of $\G_N$ and $N$ is semiregular on $V$, and

 \item[{\rm (ii)}] $G_v$ acting on $\Ga(v)$ is permutationally isomorphic to $\ov G_{\ov v}^{\Ga_N(\ov v)}$, where $\ov G=G/N$, and $\ov v$ is the vertex of $\Ga_N$ corresponding to $v$, and

 \item[{\rm (iii)}] $\G_N$ is $(G/N, 3)$-CH. \end{itemize} \end{lemma}